John-Dunn/developer-program-2018/README.md

 Each of the three main actions of the main contract is tested thoroughly (>5 tests for creating, cancelling and completing an order).
 The token faucets consist of very little code (they use the openzeppelin token contracts which are well-tested), yet are also tested for main functionality.
 Since the two ERC721 faucets are the same except the name, only one is tested.

 #### Design Pattern Requirements
+[TODO: mention for the following two that faucets are irrelevant]
-The main contract `Etherary.sol` is `Ownable` and allows the owner to toggle the `stopped` variable.
+- Circuit Breaker : The main contract `Etherary.sol` is `Ownable` and allows the owner to toggle the `stopped` variable.
 The modifier `stopInEmergency` based on that prevents new trades from being created or existing trades from being completed when a contract is stopped.
 Contract owners still may cancel and withdraw their token, as well as withdraw their token from completed trades.

-TODO
+- Other design decisions are explained in `design_pattern_decisions.md`

 #### Common Attacks

-TODO
+Please see `avoiding_common_attacks.md`

 #### Library
 Each contract uses some OpenZeppelin contract.
 The main contract uses `Ownable` for circuit breaker functionality, the token faucets rely heavily on the token definitions and SafeMath.
 The contracts and libraries are imported via npm as ethPM does not carry the latest version (1.03 vs. 1.13).